 It seems like every cable and satellite operator is in a hurry to provide a second screen app for tablets and phones.
 And they all seem to have something in common: either they don't offer live streaming, or they do, and the service is rather arbitrarily restricted to use on a home Internet connection.
 Time Warner Cable's TWC TV app for Android was just updated to get around this restriction... at least in some cases.
+Unfortunately, mobile access via the TV app is only available to Verizon Wireless customers - everyone else will just have to live with paying TWC alone.
 Read More

 Surfing the web while on the move has become a reality thanks to mobile internet over 3G or LTE.
 However despite yearly advancements in its technology, the reliability of mobile networks remains lackluster.

 A solution to ubiquitous connectivity has come in the form of blanketing various cities with wireless hotspots.
 For example, in Singapore the Infocomm Development Authority (IDA) have initiated the [email protected] program which aims to provide wireless hotspots all across the island.

 In a similar vein, a group of US cable companies have come together to provide their customers with access to each others wireless hotspots.
 Bright House Networks, Cablevision, Comcast, Cox Communications, and Time Warner Cable have over 50,000 hotspots in various locations around the US, and soon these will all be accessible to customers of any of those five companies using the "CableWiFi" network name.
 Read More

 So, here's a bit of good news for Time Warner customers: the company just updated its Android app with support for streaming TV on Android 4.0 devices.
 Fantastic right?
 Yeah... no. There's a catch: it won't work for rooted users.
 Boo, Time Warner!